-(b) unable, through physical disability, to hear the words or see the conduct, as the case may be;

-- (4) In order to establish a charge of criminal insult based upon an invasion of privacy, in that the accused observed the complainant while the complainant was in a state of partial or complete undress, it shall not be necessary to prove that the complainant was aware of the invasion of privacy when it took place, if it is proved that when the complainant did become aware of it he or she felt insulted or degraded by it. - (5) It shall be a defence to a charge of criminal insult based upon an invasion of privacy for the person charged to prove that his or her conduct was motivated solely by the desire to obtain evidence of the commission of adultery by his or her spouse and that- - (a) he or she had reasonable grounds for believing that his or her spouse was committing or about to commit adultery; and - (b) he or she had reasonable grounds for believing that he or she was not invading the privacy of innocent persons; and - (c) the invasion of privacy that occurred was no more than was reasonably necessary for the purpose of obtaining evidence of his or her spouse's adultery. - (6) The defence referred to in subsection (5) shall avail a person who is- - (a) licensed as a private investigator in terms of the Private Investigators and Security Guards (Control) Act [Chapter 27:10]; and - (b) engaged by a person to obtain evidence of the commission of adultery by the spouse of that person. - (7) For the avoidance of doubt it is declared that no person in Zimbabwe is devoid of dignity, whatever his or her occupation or mode of life, and that the dignity of all persons is entitled to the protection of the law.
+- (b) unable, through physical disability, to hear the words or see the conduct, as the case may be; he or she shall be deemed to have felt insulted or degraded if a reasonable person would have felt insulted or degraded by the words or conduct concerned. - (4) In order to establish a charge of criminal insult based upon an invasion of privacy, in that the accused observed the complainant while the complainant was in a state of partial or complete undress, it shall not be necessary to prove that the complainant was aware of the invasion of privacy when it took place, if it is proved that when the complainant did become aware of it he or she felt insulted or degraded by it. - (5) It shall be a defence to a charge of criminal insult based upon an invasion of privacy for the person charged to prove that his or her conduct was motivated solely by the desire to obtain evidence of the commission of adultery by his or her spouse and that- - (a) he or she had reasonable grounds for believing that his or her spouse was committing or about to commit adultery; and - (b) he or she had reasonable grounds for believing that he or she was not invading the privacy of innocent persons; and - (c) the invasion of privacy that occurred was no more than was reasonably necessary for the purpose of obtaining evidence of his or her spouse's adultery. - (6) The defence referred to in subsection (5) shall avail a person who is- - (a) licensed as a private investigator in terms of the Private Investigators and Security Guards (Control) Act [Chapter 27:10]; and - (b) engaged by a person to obtain evidence of the commission of adultery by the spouse of that person. - (7) For the avoidance of doubt it is declared that no person in Zimbabwe is devoid of dignity, whatever his or her occupation or mode of life, and that the dignity of all persons is entitled to the protection of the law.